frederic-perez/AmE-dictionary/dictionary.md

 __yearn__ [1] _v_ __1__ To have a strong, often sad longing: _yearn for a better life; yearn to see an old friend._ __2__ To feel deep pity, sympathy, or tenderness: _yearned over the child's fate._
 __zeitgeist__ [1] _n_ A German word meaning time spirit, used to mean the spirit of the age.
 indefatigable
+severance contract
+stroll > Barça to stroll, Betis to struggle
+customer > tough customer
+verve > their attacking verve
+to fancy
+to chuck around